Rudxain/blog/post/Samsung-rants.md

 > **DISCLAIMER:**
 > I hate Samsung (the corporation), not the employees.
 >
-> Hating someone just because they work at a crappy place for a living, is usually immoral.
+> It's wrong to hate someone just because they work at a crappy place for a living...
 Unless they do it intentionally, with the purpose of making the world worse.

 > [!tip]
 > Please take this humorously, not so seriously.